Skip to content

 The Role of Carers in Ireland

 Carers can be of any age, from the very young to the very old.
-The role of a carer can develop very gradually or it can happen suddenly, the care might be for the short-term or it could last many years.
-The work that a carer does could involve help with personal care, or it could involve running errands and helping with housekeeping and meal preparation or it could include the provision of company and support.
-As the population increases and as we are all living for longer, it is likely that the majority of us will act as carers for a family member at some stage in our lives.
+The role of a carer can develop either very gradually or suddenly.
+The care might be for the short-term or it could last many years.
+The work that a carer does could involve help with personal care, running errands, housekeeping, meal preparation, or companionship.
+As our population lives longer, it’s likely most of us will act as carers for loved ones at some stage.

-When you consider that 8% of all adults, 350,000 people in Ireland, are unpaid carers, those who are caring for a family member, it really emphasises the importance of carers for our society.
-It is good to see organisations being formed to support carers in their role and to make the feel valued.
+When you consider 8% of Irish adults are unpaid family carers, it emphasises the importance of carers for our society.
+That’s over 350,000 people.
+It’s good to see organisations forming to support carers in their role and make them feel valued.
 At Comfort Keepers, we have 1200 carers nationwide.
 Some of our caring work involves supporting family carers in a part-time capacity.
-More work is being done within communities and within the HSE to offer support to family carers, to help them to feel appreciated, to ensure that they are looking after their own health as well as the person they are caring for and to give them some respite.
+More work is being done within communities and within the HSE to offer support to family carers.
+This is to help them to feel appreciated and ensure that they are looking after their own health.
+Not just the person they are caring for.
+It’s to give them some respite.
 This is possible with the help of professional carers such as those employed in organisations such as Comfort Keepers.

-Do you think carers are appreciated sufficiently here in Ireland?
+So, do you think we appreciate carers sufficiently here in Ireland?

 Want to find out more about what care services suit your needs best?